Argus Panoptes: Mythology

 Argus was Hera's servant.
 His great service to the Olympian pantheon was to slay the chthonic serpent-legged monster Echidna as she slept in her cave.
 Hera's defining task for Argus was to guard the white heifer Io from Zeus, who was attracted to her, keeping her chained to the sacred olive tree at the Argive Heraion.
 She required someone who had at least a hundred eyes spread out, always watching in all directions, someone who would stay awake despite being asleep.
 Argos was meant to be the perfect guardian.
 She charged him to "Tether this cow safely to an olive-tree at Nemea".
 Hera knew that the heifer was in reality Io, one of the many nymphs Zeus was coupling with to establish a new order.
 To free Io, Zeus had Argus slain by Hermes.
-The messenger of the Olympian gods, disguised as a shepherd, first put all of Argus' eyes asleep with spoken charms, then slew him by hitting him with a stone, the first stain of bloodshed among the new generation of gods.
+The messenger of the Olympian gods, disguised as a shepherd, first put all of Argus' eyes asleep with spoken charms, then slew him.
+Some versions say that Hermes used his wand to close Argus' eyes permanently, while other versions say that Hermes simply hurled a stone at Argus.
+Either way, Argus' death was the first stain of bloodshed among the new generation of gods.
 After beheading Argus, Hermes acquired the epithet Argeiphontes or “Argus-slayer”.

 The sacrifice of Argus liberated Io and allowed her to wander the earth, although tormented by a gadfly sent by Hera, until she reached the Ionian Sea, named after her, from where she swam to Egypt and gave birth to a love child of Zeus, according to some versions of the myth.

 According to Ovid, Argus had a hundred eyes.
 Hera had Argus' hundred eyes preserved forever in a peacock's tail so as to immortalise her faithful watchman.
 In another version, Hera transformed the whole of Argus into a peacock.